mongodb/atlas-cli-plugin-kubernetes/CONTRIBUTING.md

 - Add a new command group that provides ability to run nested commands under certain prefix

 For a command group, we need to create new cobra root command.
-This command aggregates a number of subcommands that can perform network requests and return results
+This command aggregates a number of subcommands that can perform network requests and return results.

-For example, `kubernetes` command root provides the main execution point for `atlas kubernetes` with subcommands like `atlas kubernetes config`
+For example, `kubernetes` command root provides the main execution point for `atlas kubernetes` with subcommands like `atlas kubernetes config`.

 Root command links to a number of child commands.
 Atlas CLI provides a number of patterns for child commands depending on the type of operation performed.
 Each new feature might cover typical commands like `list` and `describe` along with dedicated actions.
 For example, `config apply`.
 It is normal to duplicate existing commands and edit descriptions and methods for your own needs.

-Additionally, after adding new command we need to add it to the main CLI plugin root command.
+Additionally, after adding a new command we need to add it to the main CLI plugin root command.
 For example, please edit `./cmd/plugin/main.go` to add your command builder method for Atlas CLI Kubernetes Plugin.

 ### Adding a New Command